dgaydukov/cert-aws/files/sa.md

 Terminology
 * label - object/concept found in image based on description (for example, human/face/sun and so on..)
 * confidence score - number 0-100 that indicates the probability that prediction is correct

-###### EC2 Auto Scaling
-* scale up - remove current instance and create new one with bigger compute/memory capacity
-* scale out - add one or more instances
-* scale down - remove current instance and create new one with lesser compute/memory capacity
-* scale in - remove one or more instances

-AS (Auto Scaling) - managed service that can create/delete ec2 instances to ensure that you always have a suitable number of running ec2 according to your load.
-So when you need to manage a fleet of ec2 you should use AS, cause it helps you
-* scale out - when load increases AS will create new ec2 instances
-* scale in - once load is low AS will terminate redundant ec2
-* check health - in case some ec2 is unhealthy for any reason, AS will terminate it and create new one

-Fleet management - replacing of unhealthy instances Dynamic scaling - scale up/down number of instances based on some metric (cpu/memory utilization) Target tracking - you select metric and AS automatically track this metric and scale your fleet

-ASG (Auto Scaling group) - a collection of same ec2 managed by AS. if you delete ASG all instances of it's type would be deleted.
-You can configure SNS to get notification when your ASG scales out/in or replace unhealthy instance.
-LC (launch configuration) - template that ASG uses to launch new instances.
-One ASG use one LC.
-You can't modify LC, if you need to change some params you should create new LC and update your ASG.
-You can use on-demand or spot instances in LC, in case of spot you should set bid price in LC.
-ASG can launch your instances across multiple AZ but only within same region.

-lifecycle hooks - you can execute some logic after AS create new instance (useful when you don't have ready to use AMI and need to tune instance after creation).
-Unhealthy instance can be determine by 2 healthchecks
-* elb healthchek - you should use it if you use elb
-* ec2 healthcheck - use it if you don't use elb

 ###### Global Accelerator
 GA allows you to create 2 static anycast IP addresses and routing users to nearest server to them.